 Inside Out shows how our past experiences dictate what we find value in and how we interact in the world.

-The film shows Riley scoring a hockey goal while skating with her parents on the lake, and this influences her passion for hockey as she grows whilst also building affection with her parents.
+The film shows Riley scoring a hockey goal while skating with her parents on the lake.
+Influencing her passion for hockey as she grows whilst also building affection with her parents.
 Conversely being surprised by a spider constitutes to her fear of spiders.
 This is based on the theories of the psychoanalyst Bowlby, who discusses the way we interact with the world is stemmed from both good and bad past experiences.

 Running from emotions

 As Riley moves from her childhood home and starts to grow older, her past memories begin to become tinged with sadness, which is met with fury and resentment by the other emotions.
 No matter how hard they fight, the memories still become tinged with sadness.
-Joy, as well as the other emotions, start to see that sadness is just as important as any other emotion whilst growing up and understanding why we feel the way we do.
+Joy, as well as the other emotions, start to see that sadness is just as important as any other emotion.
+Allowing us to understand why we feel the way we do.